On the Efficient Implementation of the Matrix Exponentiated Gradient Algorithm for Low-Rank Matrix Optimization: The Approximated MEG Method with Low-Rank Updates

 As a starting point for our convergence analysis of Algorithm \ref{alg:LRMD}, we first state and prove the most general convergence results which do not rely on any additional assumption (such as strict complementarity or ``warm-start'' initialization).
 These results, which will also serve as the basis for all of our following theoretical derivations, naturally depend on how well the low-rank updates applied in Algorithm \ref{alg:LRMD} approximate their exact counterparts in Algorithm \ref{alg:exactMEG}.
 While without further assumptions it is not possible to a-priori guarantee much for these approximations, we conclude this section by providing computable certificates that can ensure during runtime that these approximations are indeed properly bounded, and hence, can be used to certify the correct convergence of the method in practice.

 We note that the following two convergence theorems are quite generic and apply to any inexact update sequence $\lbrace \X_t\rbrace_{t\ge 1}$ which approximates the steps of the exact MEG method (Algorithm \ref{alg:exactMEG}), and do not directly rely on the updates applied in Algorithm \ref{alg:LRMD}.
+In particular, the first term in the RHS of the bound in Theorem \ref{thm:converganceSmooth} is simply the standard convergence rate of the mirror-decent method when $f(\cdot)$ is smooth (see Section 10.9 in \cite{beckOptimizationBook}), and the first two terms in the RHS of the bound in Theorem \ref{thm:StochasticConvergence} correspond to the standard rate of the stochastic mirror-decent method (see \cite{sebastienMD}).
+The additional terms in both bounds are the error terms which arise from the inexact updates.

 \begin{theorem} [Convergence with deterministic updates] Let $\lbrace \X_t\rbrace_{t\geq 1}$ be a sequence of points in $\mS_n\cap\mbS^n_{++}$.
 Let $\{\Z_t\}_{t\geq 1}$ be a sequence such that $\Z_1=\X_1$, and for all $t\geq 1$, $\Z_{t+1}$ is the accurate MEG update to $\X_t$ as defined in \eqref{eq:MDvonNeumannUpdate} with step-size $\eta_t=\eta\le\frac{1}{\beta}$.
 Then, for any $T\geq 1$ we have that